-The Barr Beacon SCITT 3-7 primary programme is led by Ryders Hayes Teaching School.
-Ryders Hayes is a National Teaching School with a strong culture of developing and nurturing trainee teachers.
-They have a partnership of local good and outstanding schools which creates a strong and diverse SCITT partnership.
+The Barr Beacon SCITT 3-7 primary programme is run in partnership with Ryders Hayes School.
+The primary partnership consists of local good and outstanding schools which creates a strong and diverse partnership.

 Your journey to becoming a teacher begins with a carefully planned pre-course induction.
 In May and June you will be enrolled onto our evening webinars and in July you’ll take part in our full-day pre-course induction.
 This will introduce you to the course, the SCITT team and your fellow trainee teachers.